FPGSchiba/visor-backend/README.md

 TBD: Define Database structures

 ## Authentication

+### Organization
+For Org-Logins there are 2 Authentication Headers needed:
+`X-VISOR-User-Key`: The Unique User Key of the user, that is making a request to the VISOR API.
+`X-VISOR-Org-Key`: The Unique Org Key for the Organization the user is from.

+ > If those keys get lost, please contact a VISOR Administrator or recreate the User in question.

+### Admin
-For every path you need the following header:
+For every admin path you need the following header:
-`X-VISOR-API-Key`
-with a VISOR-API-Key.
-This API Key is made up of the following parts:
+`X-VISOR-API-Key` with a VISOR-API-Key.

-`<user-token>-<org-token>`
+ > This VISOR API key is accessible only for VISOR Administrators.

 Here is how these Keys can access the different reports and how user Activity is tracked:
 ![The Overview of the Backend / Database architecture for VISOR.](/images/VISOR-Backend-Overview.png "VISOR Overview Diagram")